 What postmarketing data is available for patients who are pregnant or nursing and taking galcanezumab?

 Eli Lilly and Company continues to monitor the postmarketing safety of galcanezumab.
 Reporting rates of pregnancy events from the Eli Lilly and Company spontaneous AE database are provided in this response.

 Postmarketing Spontaneous Reports

-Exposure during pregnancy, fetal exposure during pregnancy, maternal exposure before pregnancy, maternal exposure during breastfeeding, or maternal exposure timing unspecified, as well as paternal exposure during pregnancy have been very rarely reported.
-Very rarely reported is defined as an AE that has been reported at an estimated rate of <0.01%.1
+Exposure during pregnancy, exposure via breast milk, fetal exposure during pregnancy, maternal exposure before pregnancy, maternal exposure during breastfeeding, maternal exposure timing unspecified, paternal exposure during pregnancy, pregnancy with advanced maternal age, premature baby, premature delivery

-Postmarketing data do not necessarily represent the rate of occurrence of an AE in a treated population, but they represent a reporting rate of a particular AE to the company.
+Postmarketing data do not necessarily represent the rate of occurrence of an adverse event (AE) in a treated population, but they represent a reporting rate of a particular AE to the company.
 Spontaneous reporting of AEs can be highly variable and is not appropriately controlled clinical information on which to base an assessment of whether a particular drug product is the causal agent of an event.2

 Spontaneous reporting has limited use due to

 - under-reporting or reporting bias, and